-Walking the Kokoda Track, the site of a famous World War II battle, is not an easy task.
+Walking the Kokoda Trail, the site of a famous World War II battle, is not an easy task.
 But it’s an area of great historical importance.
 Between the endless uphill and downhill sections, it’s also an enjoyable way to see some remote parts of Papua New Guinea.

 swanning_it flew to Port Moresby from Cairns on Papua New Guinea’s flag carrier, Air Niugini.
 An upgrade to Business class was available for only $150, so upgrading was a no-brainer given the excess baggage our member was carrying.

 The trip started from MEL, BNE and CNS and we all decided to fly Air Niugini (PX) as the prices are better than both QF and VA.
 I flew into POM from CNS onboard a PX F100 and was lucky enough to snag a J upgrade for AUD150 (as much as the excess baggage would have cost) and the others, although in Y on the 767, all agreed the meal, service and comfort on PX was pretty good.